 If you are considering a trip to Thailand or want to know more about the country, the following pointers may be helpful:

 - A constitutional monarchy since 1932, the King of Thailand is widely revered within the country.
 King Bhumibol, the ninth in the Chakri dynasty which has ruled Thailand since 1782, is the nation's longest serving monarch.
 The love felt by Thai people towards the King is difficult for most foreigners to comprehend.

 - Thailand has a very high level of participation in education with a flourishing system of public and private institutions.
 The Thai tradition of respect for elders and learning contributes to an impressive commitment to education within the country.

 - Thailand is well known for its nightlife and vice trade .
 It is estimated that out of 10 million or so people living in Bangkok (or Krung Thep) that nearly 400,000 are sex workers.
 A complex set of economic and social factors has brought about this situation.

 - In 2006, Thailand was plunged into political crisis beginning with protests and then an army coup which deposed elected Prime Minister Thaksin Shinawatra.
 Despite a new constitution and successful elections in 2007, the political problems, which led to the 2006 coup, still exist.

-- Anti-government protestors occupied Government buildings and Thailand's main airport in 2008 protesting against the then Prime Minister, a brother-in-law of Mr. Shinawatra.
-This government was subsequentlydissolved by the constitutional court and a new government installed.
+- Anti-government protesters occupied Government buildings and Thailand's main airport in 2008 protesting against the then Prime Minister, a brother-in-law of Mr. Shinawatra.
+This government was subsequently dissolved by the constitutional court and a new government installed.